informatics-isi-edu/ermrestjs/doc/api.md

      2.2 hide the columns that are part of origFKR.
      2.3 if column is serial and part of a simple key hide it.
-     2.4 if it's not part of any foreign keys
+     2.4 if it's not part of any foreign keys apply *addColumn* heuristics explained below.
-         2.4.1 if it has asset annotation create an asset pseudo-column for it.
-         2.4.2 otherwise add the column.
      2.5 go through all of the foreign keys that this column is part of.
          2.5.1 make sure it is not hidden(+).
          2.5.2 if it's simple fk, just create PseudoColumn 2.5.3 otherwise add the column just once and append just one PseudoColumn (avoid duplicate)

+*addColumn* heuristics:
+ + If column doesn't have asset annotation, add a normal ReferenceColumn.
+ + Otherwise:
+     + If it has `url_pattern`: add AssetPseudoColumn.
+     + Otherwise:
+         - in entry context: remove it from the visible columns list.
+         - in other contexts: ignore the asset annotation, treat it as normal column.

 NOTE:
  + If asset annotation was used and context is entry, we should remove the columns that are used as filename, byte, sha256, or md5.
  + If this reference is actually an inbound related reference, we should hide the foreign key (and all of its columns) that created the link.

 **Kind**: instance property of [<code>columns</code>](#ERMrest.Reference+columns)
 <a name="ERMrest.Reference+isUnique"></a>